-The Tricopter is the three-armed UAV, usually between the arms at a 120 degree angle.
+The Tricopter is the three-armed UAV, usually between the arms at a 120-degree angle.
 This is the cheapest model because it needs fewer engines.
-Since this UAV is not symmetrical, the rear engine is more complex than the other two to maintain a stable flight.
+Since this UAV is not symmetrical, the rear engine is more complicated than the other two to maintain a stable flight.
 Note that this configuration is not supported by all autopilots.

-Quadcopter is a UAV with four arms, the most famous design.
-The quatcopter is the easiest and most versatile.
+A quadcopter is a UAV with four arms, the most popular design.
+The quadcopter is the easiest and most versatile.
 This design is used by all flight controllers.
 But if one engine fails, the UAV probably crashes.

 3. Motors/speed controller

 The ESC (Electronic Speed Controller) supports the separate control of each motor.
-If available, it is important to look at the thrust rating as well.
-Thrust is important for your design, since it will be difficult to get off and stay up if your thrust is 2.5 kg only and your UAV is 2.5 kg.
+If available, it is essential to look at the thrust rating as well.
+Thrust is essential for your design since it will be challenging to get off and stay up if your thrust is 2.5 kg only and your UAV is 2.5 kg.
 Choose the propellers and motors that can give the maximum thrust.

 5. Flight controller

-Flight controller is the brain of UAV.
-It helps to stabilize and sync your engines, so that even if each motor provides different thrust, the UAV can stabilize itself.
+The flight controller is the brain of UAV.
+It helps to stabilize and sync your engines so that even if each motor provides a different thrust, the UAV can stabilize itself.
 Most controllers can be programmed to take off and fly.
-It is important to know the purpose of UAV to give it the correct amount of processing power.
+It is essential to know the purpose of UAV to give it the correct amount of processing power.

-Battery is another key component of a drone.
+The battery is another critical component of a drone.
 The right battery mainly depends on your drone size and the number of motors you use.
 The right battery affects flight time and performance.
-To achieve the long flight time, you can possibly use the largest battery (in terms of capacity) with maximum takeoff weight of your drone.
-Batteries are the heaviest part on an UAV and are normally mounted at the dead center for the same load of motors.
-Check battery discharge rating.
-Too low a discharge rate (C rate) can damage your battery and cause your drone to fail, because the battery can not release current quickly enough for the engines to be powered correctly.
+To achieve the long flight time, you can possibly use the most massive battery (in terms of capacity) with a maximum takeoff weight of your drone.
+Batteries are the heaviest part on a UAV and are typically mounted at the dead center for the same load of motors.
+Check the battery discharge rating.
+Too low a discharge rate (C rate) can damage your battery and cause your drone to fail because the battery can not release current quickly enough for the engines to be powered correctly.
 Another thing to consider is the physical size of the battery.

 7. Landing gear

-Landing gears are meant for safe landing of the drone.
+Landing gears are meant for the safe landing of the drone.
 Although they increase safety, it can be exempted if you are an experienced user who can balance the motor speed in emergencies for a safe landing.
-There are two major types of the landing gear.
-One is fixed landing gear and the other is retractable landing gear.
+There are two significant types of landing gear.
+One is fixed landing gear, and the other is retractable landing gear.
 Most drones that cover longer distances have fixed landing gears.
 Some smaller drones work without landing gear and can land on their bellies safely once they touch down the ground.